 The study population for each procedure reported is designed to represent a clinically cohesive group of patients.
-See Appendix A for ICD-10-CM/PCS diagnosis and procedure codes, Medicare Severity Diagnosis Related Groups (MS-DRG), and Major Diagnostic Categories (MDC) associated with each study population.
+See Appendix A to access the ICD-10-PCS procedure codes, Medicare Severity Diagnosis Related Groups (MS-DRG), and Major Diagnostic Categories (MDC) associated with each study population.